markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 ## Cost and plans

-Both companies offer a free tier with usage limits, an individual paid plan for regular use, and a separate plan for teams and businesses.
-Exact prices and monthly limits change often enough that I will not list them here.
+Both companies offer a free tier with usage limits, individual paid plans for regular use, and separate plans for teams and businesses with enterprise features like organizational controls.

 Here's the official pricing/plans page for each: